 After stretching the dough we need to scatter the first round of sugar with cinnamon (K4/3).
 The dough needs to be sprinkled with melted butter.
 We insert our hand in the melted butter, and then we sprinkle the dough uniformly, just as you can see on the V6 video.
 During the first round we don't put any raisins into the dough yet.
 After this we fold the dough from two opposite sides, just as seen on the K4/4 picture, and the V7 video.
 We rinse it again with melted butter, and we scatter on it sugar with cinnamon.
 This time we also scatter on it some raisins.

 As a next step we fold the dough again from two opposite directions, but this time we do it inversely, just as shown in the V9 video.
 We scatter again with sugar with cinnamon, raisins, and sprinkle it with melted butter.
 After that we curl up/roll up the dough as shown in the V10 video.
 We bend the rolled up dough into a circle form that will fit well into the cooking dish.

 The oven needs to be preheated.
 After the dough has rested, we put it into the oven, and in the corner we add a mug of water, for it to steam.
 The complete cooking time is approximately one hour, but you need to keep a close eye on it, and make sure that it is not overburning.
-In the first 20 minutes of the complete cooking time the oven must be at a higher setting, which later will be lowered a little after the first 20 minutes pass.
+For the first 20 minutes of the complete cooking time the oven must be at a higher setting, which should be lowered a little after the first 20 minutes pass.